-As described in Section 6.5, a topic id is a two-byte long replacement of the string-based topic name.
-A client needs to use the REGISTER procedure to inform the gateway about the topic name it wants to employ and gets from the gateway the corresponding topic id.
-It then will use this topic id in the PUBLISH messages it sends to the gateway.
-In the opposite direction, the PUBLISH messages also contain a 2-byte topic id (instead of the string-based topic name).
-The client is informed about the relation between topic id and topic name by means of either a former SUBSCRIBE procedure or a REGISTER procedure started by the gateway.
+A topic alias is a two-byte long replacement of the string-based topic name.
+A client needs to use the REGISTER procedure to inform the gateway about the topic name it wants to employ and gets from the gateway the corresponding topic alias.
+It then will use this topic alias in the PUBLISH packets it sends to the gateway.
+In the opposite direction, the PUBLISH packets also contain a 2-byte topic alias (instead of the string-based topic name).
+The client is informed about the relation between topic alias and topic name by means of either a former SUBSCRIBE procedure or a REGISTER procedure started by the gateway.

-A “pre-defined” topic id is a topic id whose mapping to a topic name is known in advance by both the client’s application and the gateway.
-This is indicated in the Flags field of the message.
-When using pre-defined topic ids, both sides can start immediately with the sending of PUBLISH messages; there is no need for the REGISTER procedure as in the case of ”normal” topic ids.
-When receiving a PUBLISH message with a pre-defined topic id, of which the mapping to a topic name is unknown, the receiver should return a PUBACK with the ReturnCode= “Rejection: invalid topic Id”.
-Note that this error situation cannot be resolved by means of re-registering as in the case of normal topic id.
+A “pre-defined” topic alias is a topic alias whose mapping to a topic name is known in advance by both the client’s application and the gateway.
+This is indicated in the Flags field of the packet.
+When using pre-defined topic alias’, both sides can start immediately with the sending of PUBLISH packets; there is no need for the REGISTER procedure as in the case of ”normal” topic alias’.
+When receiving a PUBLISH packet with a pre-defined topic alias, of which the mapping to a topic name is unknown, the receiver should return a PUBACK with the ReturnCode= “Rejection: invalid topic alias”.
+Note that this error situation cannot be resolved by means of re-registering as in the case of normal topic alias.

-A client is still required to subscribe to a pre-defined topic id, if it wants to receive PUBLISH messages relating to that topic id.
-To avoid confusion between a pre-defined topic id and a two-byte short topic name, the SUBSCRIBE message contains a flag indicating whether it is subscribing for a short topic name or a pre-defined topic id.
+A client is still required to subscribe to a pre-defined topic alias, if it wants to receive PUBLISH packets relating to that topic alias.
+To avoid confusion between a pre-defined topic alias and a two-byte short topic name, the SUBSCRIBE packet contains a flag indicating whether it is subscribing for a short topic name or a pre-defined topic alias.

 A “short” topic name is a topic name that has a fixed length of two bytes.
-It could be carried together with the data within a PUBLISH message, thus no REGISTER procedure is needed for a short topic name.
+It could be carried together with the data within a PUBLISH packet, thus no REGISTER procedure is needed for a short topic name.
 Otherwise, all rules that apply to normal topic names also apply to short topic names.
 Note however that it does not make sense to do wildcarding in subscriptions to short topic names, because it is not possible to define a meaningful name hierarchy with only two characters.

-PUBLISH with QoS Level -1

-This feature is defined for very simple client implementations which do not support any other features except this one.
-There is no connection setup nor tear down, no registration nor subscription.
-The client just sends its PUBLISH messages to a GW (whose address is known a-priori by the client) and forgets them.
-It does not care whether the GW address is correct, whether the GW is alive, or whether the messages arrive at the GW.
-Only the following parameter values are allowed for a PUBLISH message with QoS level -1:

-QoS flag: set to “0b11”;

-TopicIdType flag: either “0b01” for pre-defined topic id or “0b10” for short topic name;

-TopicId field: value of the pre-defined topic id or of the short topic name;

-Data field: the data to be published.

-Client’s Topic Subscribe/Un-subscribe Procedure
+Client’s Topic Subscribe/Unsubscribe Procedure